Must have bike accessories for a long distance trip

 1. Full Face Helmet

-Accessories like knee and chest guards are essential for minimizing injuries during accidents.
-They provide additional protection beyond the standard riding gear.
+Knee and chest guards are important for reducing injuries in accidents.
+They give you extra protection beyond your regular riding gear.

 1. Wash proof plaster